Sadiya-Khanam/stockflow_assignment/part1_code_fix/explaination.md

-## Problems in code:
+## Issue 1

-.
-It didn’t check if required fields like name,sku, etc are missing
+The code didn’t check if all important fields like name, sku, price, etc. are present in the request.

-.
-There was no check if SKU is already used (SKU should be unique)

-.
-It saved the product first, then inventory — if inventory fails, product still gets saved

-.
-No error handling — if database error happens, app might crash

-.
-Price was not handled using Decimal, which can cause rounding issues

-## What I changed:
+Impact: If any field is missing, it can break the app or give weird errors.

-.
-Added a check for all required fields
+Fix: I added a check to make sure all required fields are there.
+If not, it shows a proper error message.

+## Issue 2

+It didn’t check if the SKU is already used.

+Impact: SKU is supposed to be unique.
+If same SKU is used again, database will throw error or wrong data can go in.

-.
-Checked if the SKU already exists in the database
+Fix: I added a check to see if the SKU already exists in the database.
+If it does, we return an error.

-.
-Used Decimal() to safely store price values
+## Issue 3

+Product was getting saved first, and inventory was saved after that.

+Impact: If inventory fails to save, product is already added.
+So incomplete data goes in the DB.

-.
-Added both product and inventory, then used one final commit()
+Fix: I used flush() to get product ID but didn’t commit immediately.
+After adding both product and inventory, I did one commit().

-.
-Wrapped DB operations in a try-except block to handle errors and do rollback() if needed

-## Why I did these changes:

-.
-To avoid saving partial data in case of failure

-.
-To make the API safe and handle wrong input better

-.
-So that user gets proper error messages instead of app crash
+## Issue 4

+There was no error handling.

+Impact: If something goes wrong (like database issue), app might crash and user won’t understand what happened.

+Fix: I added a try-except block to catch errors.
+If anything fails, it rolls back the DB and shows an error message.

+## Issue 5

+Price was stored using float directly.

+Impact: Float can cause rounding mistakes with prices.

+Fix: I used Decimal() to store price safely without rounding errors.